GoogleContainerTools/kpt-functions-catalog/functions/ts/kubeval/README.md

 ## Overview

-The `kubeval` function wraps the [`kubeval`] binary to validate KRM resources against their [json schemas].
+The `kubeval` function wraps the [`kubeval`] binary to validate resources against their [json schemas].

 This function is often used in the following scenarios:

-- Validating KRM resources as part of the local development workflow.
+- Validating resources as part of the local development workflow.
-- Validating KRM resources in CI.
+- Validating resources in CI.

 ## Usage

-This function validates each KRM resource using its json schema.
-If the json schema is not available for a KRM resource, the function will complain unless the `ignore_missing_schemas` field is `true` or the kind of this resource appears in the `skip_kinds` field.
+This function validates each resource using its json schema.
+If the json schema is not available for a resource, the function will complain unless the `ignore_missing_schemas` field is `true` or the kind of this resource appears in the `skip_kinds` field.